The History of Moyvalley Golf Club and Balyna Estate.

 We look forward to the continuing upgrade of the course, which may not be visual but the foundations need to be in great condition to build upon.

-With the planting of the Twin Oaks, which as they grow, so hopefully will the membership, and the courses reputation as a course that should be on every golfer’s wish list.
+In 2016 the course was renamed Twin Oaks Championship Course and Twin Oak trees were planted.
+As they grow, so hopefully will the membership, and the courses reputation as a course that should be on every golfer’s wish list.

 Obviously as the course was only opened 10 years ago you shouldn’t be expecting a course steeped in tradition, however if you’re searching for a truly challenging and strategic test of golf on a track with excellently kept playing surfaces, then you needn’t look any further.